 - The development of socio-cognitive skills (theory of mind and executive functioning)

-Journal Reviewer: Animal Behaviour; British Journal of Developmental Psychology; Child Development; Cognitive Development; Current Anthropology; Current Biology; Developmental Cognitive Neuroscience; Developmental Neuropsychology; Developmental Psychology; Developmental Review; Developmental Science; Evolution and Human Behaviour; Journal for the Study of Education and Development; Infant and Child Development; International Journal for Infant Behavior; Learning and Instruction; Philosophical Psychology; Philosophical Transactions of the Royal Society; PLoS One; Social Development; Journal of Experimental Child Psychology; Trends in Ecology and Evolution.
+Journal Reviewer: Animal Behaviour; British Journal of Developmental Psychology; Child Development; Cognitive Development; Current Anthropology; Current Biology; Developmental Cognitive Neuroscience; Developmental Neuropsychology; Developmental Psychology; Developmental Review; Developmental Science; Evolution and Human Behaviour; Journal for the Study of Education and Development; Infant and Child Development; International Journal for Infant Behavior; Learning and Instruction; Philosophical Psychology; Philosophical Transactions of the Royal Society; PLoS One; Scientific Reports; Social Development; Journal of Experimental Child Psychology; Trends in Ecology and Evolution.

 Information for prospective doctoral research student supervisions